Junior Golf Tournament Swings in For Excellent PR Scotland

 Tournament director John Godwin quotes in the article: “The skill of the players really has to be seen to be believed.
 Despite their age these players demonstrated great poise, balance and professionalism.
 Anyone who has not watched the elite of todays junior golfers has missed out on a treat.”

 Luke will now go on to represent Great Britain in this years US Kids Golf World Championships – his 5th year in attendance – which will take place at the Pinehurst golf club North Carolina.

-The full article can be found online and was secured as part of a successful PR and social media campaign carried out by the Holyrood Partnership.
+The full article can be found online and was secured as part of a successful PR and social media campaign carried out by the Holyrood PR.